AaronGCProg/ZIPManagement_PhysFS/docs/index.md

 <h3  align="center" id="solution">Solution</h3>

 The solution will show us Geralt of Rivia just like this.
 In addition will play random music, and if you press the key "1", will play random SFX.
+Progress will not be noticeable until the last TODO is complete.
+Until then, it is recommended to track the information of the variables through breakpoints to know if the functions are working.

 <img src="https://raw.githubusercontent.com/AaronGCProg/ZIPManagement_PhysFS/master/docs/imagesWeb/solution.JPG" class="center">